-The LSST Science Pipelines provide a modular task framework for constructing coadds from multiple single-epoch images.
-Coadds are used as static-sky templates for image subtraction and detecting and measuring faint sources.
+Coadded images are used as static-sky templates for image subtraction and detecting and measuring faint sources.
 The coaddition process is divided into two main stages: resampling the input images onto a common projection and stacking those resampled images into a single coadd.
 Each stage is implemented via configurable tasks that allow the pipelines to be adapted for different instruments and observing strategies.
-The first step in coaddition is to resample each single-epoch exposure onto a common projection and pixel grid called a skyMap.
+The first step in coaddition is to resample each single-epoch exposure onto a common projection defined by a skymap (see section 4), one patch at a time.
 This step is performed by the following Tasks:

 - MakeDirectWarpTask performs a straightforward resampling of calibrated exposures. - MakePsfMatchedWarpTask also convolves them to a configurable, common model-PSF.
-This PSFhomogenized variant is useful when the scientific goals require uniform PSF properties across the coadd and is used for artifact rejection during coaddition ancing fidelity and computational efficiency.
-Input images are geometrically transformed using the World Coordinate System (WCS) and interpolated onto the target projection defined by a tract and patch geometry.
-Each resulting resampled image is called a warp.
+This PSFhomogenized variant is useful when the scientific goals require uniform PSF properties across the coadd and is used for artifact rejection during coaddition.

 All warping tasks use a configurable interpolation kernel.
-A 5th-order Lanczos kernel is used by default, bal-
+A 5th-order Lanczos kernel is used by default, balancing fidelity and computational efficiency, with a nearest-neighbor kernel for the integer bitmask.
+Input images are geometrically transformed using the World